NCAS-CMS/cfdm/docs/source/tutorial.rst

 section on :ref:`philosophy <philosophy>` for a further discussion.

-When a netCDF dataset is read, netCDF elements (such as dimension and variable names, some attribute values, and even some entire variables) that do not have a place in the CF data model are stored within the relevant :ref:`cfdm <class_extended>` objects.
-This allows them to be used when writing fields to a new netCDF dataset, and also makes them accessible for construct identification.
+When a netCDF dataset is read, netCDF elements (such as dimension and variable names, and some attribute values) that do not have a place in the CF data model are stored within the relevant :ref:`cfdm
+<class_extended>` objects.
+This allows them to be used when writing
+fields to a new netCDF dataset, and also makes them accessible for construct identification.

-Each :ref:`cfdm <class_extended>` class has methods to access any such netCDF elements which it requires.
+Each :ref:`cfdm <class_extended>` class has methods to access the netCDF elements which it requires.
 For example, the `Field` class has the following methods: